 For US taxes, you’ll need to have your international contractor complete one of two forms: W-8BEN or W-8BEN-E. Both forms come from the Internal Revenue Service (IRS) and are completed by the international worker.
 Form W-8BEN is for individual international workers, and Form W-8BEN-E is for international workers who have formed their own company.
 Both forms are similar to Form W-9 used to record payments to domestic independent contractors, but are much longer and require extensive information.

 When the foreign independent contractor completes the form, you do not need to send it to the IRS.
 Instead, you use it to ensure you’re withholding domestic taxes at the appropriate rate before paying your international worker.

-Having an independent contractor agreement in place is not required but highly encouraged.
+Having an independent contractor agreement in place is not required, but highly encouraged.
 This document clearly defines the roles and responsibilities of each party, discusses the relationship as company and independent contractor, and provides a scope of work for the international worker.
+It will also clarify the terms and conditions of your arrangement and ensure there’s no confusion about who’s paying taxes and what benefits the contractor may be eligible to receive.
+This will also clarify payment terms and what deliverables or milestones need to be done—thus helping show the nature of the worker’s independent contractor status.
 This can serve to limit your company’s risk of misclassification, though you still need to ensure that you’re not acting as the worker’s employer in practice.

 Working with foreign independent contractors gives your company many advantages, but it doesn’t come without challenges and hurdles.
 Navigating this relationship can seem daunting; however, with the right tools and guidance, you can expand your workforce to include international independent contractors and continue on your path of growth and success.